 New Jersey is well known for its many highways, but negotiating them can sometimes be confusing.
-The lists that follow are exit-by-exit guides to the interstate highways and toll roads of New Jersey.
-Each exit is identified with the first sign on the highway indicating its approach.
+I have compiled exit lists for all interstates and other superhighways in the state and point to point mileage lists for major surface federal and state highways.
+For the limited-access highways, I have identified each exit with the first sign on the highway indicating its approach.
 Towns and local facilities, such as educational institutions, hospitals and shopping malls, that may be reached from the exit are listed as are points of interest.
-The latter have links to directions to each site.
+The surface highway lists identify each town and county through which the road passes and provides links to points of interest at the intersection from which they may best be reached.
+In both cases, the point of interest links lead to detailed directions to the destination.
 Please take note of the distance of the attraction from the exit.
-Have fun finding new places to visit!

 Finally, thanks to road blogger Zeffy, who created the templates for the interstate, US and state highway shields used here and provided public instructions on how to create road signs in PowerPoint.